cpml-au/Flex/README.md

 2. **What are the most impactful hyperparameters to tune?**

    According to our experience, usually it is very important to tune `num_individuals`, `generations`, `num_islands` and `reg_param`.

+3. **Is it possible to get the best individuals in a sympy format?**

+   Yes, but only for standard algebraic symbolic regression, by using the class method `get_best_individual_sympy`